Use of Non-pharmaceutical-grade Compounds in Live Vertebrate Animals

 - Dilution of the analgesics such as:

-- Carprofen, buprenorphine, and meloxicam or other analgesics with USP-grade saline or water prior to administration-guten to small rodents
+- Carprofen, buprenorphine, and meloxicam or other analgesics with USP-grade saline or water prior to administration to small rodents

-- Dilution of sodium pentobarbital euthanasia solutions with USP-grade saline or water prior to administration-guten to small rodents
+- Dilution of sodium pentobarbital euthanasia solutions with USP-grade saline or water prior to administration to small rodents

 - Other dilutions consistent with standard veterinary care

-The waiver of the scientific justification requirement is applicable only if the diluted or adulterated pharmaceutical is pharmaceutical grade.
+In all of the above instances the adulteration of such substances must be performed aseptically and in accordance with appropriate dosages as dictated by standard of care.
+Scientific justification is not required if the diluted or adulterated pharmaceutical is pharmaceutical grade.
 If any component of the adulterated or diluted product is not pharmaceutical grade, scientific justification is necessary for use of that product.